 If you're looking for a contractor who can repair your tilting or bowing foundation walls, Thrasher is here to help.
-Our in-house, certified foundation experts have warrantied solutions to make all types of foundation repairs – including straightening foundation walls.
+Our in-house, authorized foundation experts have warrantied solutions to make all types of foundation repairs – including straightening foundation walls.

 We provide free, no-obligation foundation wall straightening quotes throughout our Nebraska, Iowa, and Missouri service area, including Sioux City, Lincoln, Omaha, the surrounding areas of Bellevue, Council Bluffs, Kearney, Grand Island, Fremont, North Platte, Norfolk, and nearby.
 Call or e-mail us today to schedule your appointment!

-Basement walls that are showing signs of bowing, buckling and tilting can get worse over time, and they should be addressed before finishing the basement.
+Basement walls that are showing signs of bowing, buckling, and tilting can get worse over time, and they should be addressed before finishing the basement.

 However, most homeowners will want to finish their basement and enjoy the space right away, and wall anchors may take some time before your wall has returned to its original position.